Special Education ResourcesLinks to sites related to Special Education national and state laws, regulations.

 A professional organization of speech-language pathologists and audiologists advancing services to children and adults with communication and related disorders.

 The State Library stands as one of California's great public research institutions with a five-fold mission: serving the needs of elected officials and state agency employees; preserving the state's cultural heritage by collecting historic materials on California and the West; assisting public libraries through financial aid and consulting services; offering special services to disadvantaged and handicapped clients; and, ensuring that the general public has convenient and consistent access to its resources.
-The State Library is also a partner in CERES (California Environmental Resources Evaluation System) of the California Resources Agency, with its extensive data documents and images on the natural resources of the state.

 - Center for